Illustrirte Zeitung: History and profile

 Illustrirte Zeitung was founded by Johann Jakob Weber in Leipzig in 1843.
 The Illustrated London News and L'Illustration which was published in Paris were the two models for the magazine which were both successful commercial enterprises.

 The first issue of Illustrirte Zeitung was published on 1 July 1843.
 The magazine was a weekly news magazine which had a wide scope.
 It mostly covered news on daily affairs, public and social life, science and art, music, theatre and fashion.
 It was very popular among the bourgeois middle classes.

 The magazine liberally employed big photographs and art.
 It made significant contributions to the use of photographs in news.
-However, at the initial phase of the magazine it was hard for Johann Jakob Weber to find quality photographs to publish in the magazine due to the lack of good illustrations produced in Germany.
+At the initial phase of the magazine, however, it was hard for Johann Jakob Weber to find quality photographs to publish in the magazine due to the lack of good illustrations produced in Germany.
 Therefore, photographs were mostly taken from British media for a while.
 Then the magazine began to employ the work by German artists.

 Illustrirte Zeitung also included the theater-related essays by Roderich Benedix, Eduard Devrient, Heinrich Laube and Richard Wagner.
 Following the 5041st issue the magazine ceased publication in September 1944.